isaka-12/JAVAPROJECTS/README.md

 ## Introduction

 This repository is a collection of Java projects and exercises that demonstrate my learning progress in Java programming.
-Each project focuses on different concepts, from basic arithmetic operations to managing data for banking, employees, and library systems.
+Each project focuses on different concepts, from basic arithmetic operations to managing data for banking, employees,library systems and simple registration form with java swing GUI.

 ## Projects and Concepts